-The Viking influence in the East Riding of Yorkshire.
+The Influence of the Vikings in the East Riding of Yorkshire.

-York or Jorvik as the Vikings named it, was possibly the most strategically vital settlement of the Dark Age Viking Kingdom's within England.
-To colonise and control the area it was vital that there was good access to the North Sea, this would help to re-build the City of Jorvik into a rich and vibrant trading centre.
-A great deal of the Danelaw area was heavily influenced by the Viking's, much if this is still evident today in the place names throughout the area of Danish settlement.
-The Danelaw region of England was the area that Viking's effectively annexed or were given under treaty by either the leaders of the Germanic tribes or the native Britons who had competed for the Kingdoms of England and Wales since the Romans departed these lands by the 5th century AD.
+York or Jorvik as the Vikings named it, was possibly the most strategically vital settlement of the Dark Age Viking kingdoms within England.
+To colonise and control the area it was vital that there was good access to the North Sea.
+This would help to re-build the City of Jorvik into a rich and vibrant trading centre.
+A great deal of the Danelaw area was heavily influenced by the Vikings, much of this is still evident today in the place names throughout the area of Danish settlement.
+The Danelaw region of England was the area that the Vikings effectively annexed or were given under treaty by either the leaders of the Germanic tribes or the native Britons.
+Both the Germanic tribes and the Ancient Britons had competed for the kingdoms of England and Wales since the Romans had departed their lands in the fifth century AD.

 The Danelaw area consisted of Leicester, Nottingham, Lincoln, Derby and Stamford.
-All of these area's were accessible by the rivers of England which were easily navigated by the very manoeuvrable Viking longboats.
-The Vikings presence and influence in these fortified settlements was dependent on the Viking control of the rivers and the sea.
+All of these places were accessible by the rivers of England, which were easily navigated by the very manoeuvrable Viking long boats.
+The Viking's presence and influence in these fortified settlements were dependent on the Viking control of the rivers and the sea.
 To keep control of this territory the Vikings had to have safe passage through the mouth of the River Humber.
-The River Humber allowed access to the River Ouse, River Trent and River Foss which made keeping control of the River Humber essential.
+The River Humber allowed access to the River Ouse, River Trent and River Foss.
+This made keeping control of the River Humber essential for future prosperity.

-The Lincolnshire coast line has a good degree of Scandinavian settlement and habitation, we know this due to the names that are still in use today.
-Lincolnshire has Grimsby ( Grimms village ) and Cleethorpes ( Clee's Farm ) on the strategic coastal points of the rivers path, looking further in land shows that the Danish invasion of the area took on a lot of the original Anglo-Saxon settlements and merged with them.
+The Lincolnshire coast line has a good degree of Scandinavian settlement and habitation.
+We know this due to the names that are still in use today.
+Lincolnshire has Grimsby ( Grim's Village ) and Cleethorpes ( Clee's Farm ) on the strategic coastal points of the river's path.
+If we look further inland, it shows that the Danish invasion of the area took on a lot of the original Anglo-Saxon settlements and merged with them.

-The North bank of the Humber does not show the same level of Viking colonization and influence, Kingston upon Hull is the biggest port along the north bank but shows no real Viking identity or Heritage, But Kingston upon Hull only came to prominence after the Vikings had lost their foothold in Yorkshire.
+The northern bank of the Humber does not show the same evidence of Viking colonization and influence.
+Kingston upon Hull is the biggest port along the north bank but shows no obvious Viking identity or heritage.
+But Kingston upon Hull only came to prominence after the Vikings had lost their foothold in Yorkshire.
 The evidence at this moment in time indicates that the Vikings had no interest in the north bank of the River Humber.